MapsPeople/docs/collections/_ios/v3/search/search-experience.md

 Implement the `tableView:didSelectRowAt` method.
 In this example we just call the delegate method and dismiss the view controller.

-Delegate method will be handled by [SearchMapController](searchsearchmapcontroller)
+Delegate method will be handled by SearchMapController.

 ```swift
 func tableView(_ tableView: UITableView, didSelectRowAt indexPath: IndexPath) {